Water Smart Tots, Inc. is a 501(c)(3) nonprofit organization dedicated to combatting childhood drownings in the Greater Tampa Bay area.

-About Survival Swimming Skills
+Survival Swimming Skills

-Survival swimming lessons teach the vulnerable infant or young child how to solve an aquatic problem by swimming, rolling back to float, rest and breathe; then flip over to resume swimming to safety (swim-float-swim).
-These skills are needed in case supervision breaks down or a safety fence or barrier does not exit.
+Survival swimming lessons teach the vulnerable infant or young child how to solve an aquatic problem by swimming, rolling back to float, rest and breathe; then flipping over to resume swimming to safety (swim-float-swim).
+These skills are needed in case supervision breaks down or a safety fence or barrier does not exist.
 Survival swimming skills provide that extra layer of protection for the infant or young child to have a chance at surviving an accidental fall into the water.

 Survival swimming lessons are conducted one-on-one with just one specially trained instructor and one child in the water.
 Lessons are conducted either 4 or 5 days per week for approximately 10 minutes per day.
 All lessons are individualized for each child's pace and ability.
-Generally students complete their initial course in 4-6 weeks.
+Generally, students complete their initial course in 4-6 weeks.